 Lapses in enrollment for three or more consecutive semesters will result in automatic dismissal from the program, with no assurance of reinstatement, unless the student has been granted a leave of absence.
 Students may apply in writing for a leave of absence not to exceed two years.
 The Graduate Program Director, the Dean of SIPA, and the Dean of Graduate Studies must approve leave requests.
 To maintain active status in the graduate program, M.A. students must register for at least 3 credits per semester until they have earned 36 credits.
 Thereafter, they must register for at least 1 credit per semester to maintain active status.
 Ph.D. students must register for 3 credits per semester (fall and spring) to maintain active status until they been admitted to candidacy (approved D-2 form).
-Thereafter, they must register for at least 3 dissertation credits every semester (including summers) until graduation.
-Students must be registered for at least 3 credits in any semester in which an M-form or D-form is submitted to the Graduate School (see http://gradschool.fiu.edu/student-forms.shtml).
+Thereafter, they must register for at least 3 credits in any semester in which an M-form or D-form is submitted to the Graduate School (see http://gradschool.fiu.edu/student-forms.shtml).
 All students must be registered for credit, and apply for graduation, in the semester in which their degree is awarded.